google/openhtf/README.md

 modules are fairly well documented inline through the use of docstrings.

-Note: some of the `examples/` require protocol buffer code to be generated via `setup python.py build` command.
+Note: some of the `examples/` require protocol buffer code to be generated via `python setup.py build` command.
 This requires protocol buffer compiler library to be installed
 ([additional instructions](CONTRIBUTING.md#setting-up-your-dev-environment)).